Philadelphia Writing Project

 A 1958 citizenship test from the Georgia State Voter Registration Act.
 Government-issued test.
 (Digital Library of Georgia, c1958).

-Engaging Congress (Center on Representative Government, Indiana University)
+Engaging Congress.
+Videos and lesson plans.
+(Center on Representative Government, Indiana University).

 Picture books and primary sources: A Song for the Unsung: Bayard Rustin, the Man Behind the 1963 March on Washington.
+Blog post.
 (AASL, 2023).

 Pairing picture books and primary sources: Let the Children March.
+Blog post.
 (AASL, 2023).

 Pairing picture books and primary sources: Voice of Freedom: Fannie Lou Hamer, Spirit of the Civil Rights Movement.
+Blog post.
 (AASL, 2018).

-This website features resources created by educators affiliated with the Philadelphia Writing Project (PhilWP), supported by a Teaching with Primary Sources grant from the Library of Congress.
+This website features resources created by educators affiliated with the Philadelphia Writing Project (PhilWP), supported by a Teaching with Primary Sources (TPS) grant from the Library of Congress.
+Content created and featured in partnership with the TPS program does not indicate an endorsement by the Library of Congress.

 Some of the resources and approaches referenced on this page were developed by the National Writing Project's (NWP) College, Career, and Community Writers Program.